murthy-vmware/acme-fitness-store/03-workshop-environment-setup/README.md

 If you completed all the steps till here, you have successfully created/installed the following resources
 * Accessing a dev environment via Github Codespaces
 * All the dependent resources required for the workshop are installed via an arm template.
-Run the below command once to make sure all the required resources are up and running.
-Please refer to this screenshot as a reference to verify the completion.

-//TODO Murthy to fill in content here.

 Previous guide: [02 - ASA-E Introduction](../02-asa-e-introduction/README.md)